Fall Break Camp Kaleideum 2021

 Open for Registration!

-In light of the COVID-19 situation, all Camp Kaleideum 2020 camps will be held at Kaleideum North, 400 W Hanes Mill Road.
+Fall Camp Kaleideum will be held at Kaleideum North, 400 W Hanes Mill Road, on the following days:

 Frequently Asked Questions

-Will my child need to wear a mask?
+Will my child need to wear a mask during Camp?

 - Staff will wear masks except when eating and drinking or engaging in outdoor activities unless they are not able to maintain a safe physical distance from campers.